hashicorp/terraform-website/content/source/docs/cloud/getting-started/cost-estimation.html.md

 ## Viewing a Cost Estimate

 After queueing a new run, you should see your resources being estimated.
 The costs are found in a new phase in the run UI.
 You can see the list of resources with costs, their price details, and the list of unestimated resources.
 Costs are totalled to get a sense of the proposed overall monthly cost once the run is applied.
+Note that this is just an estimate; some resources don't have cost information available or have unpredictable usage-based pricing.

 ![cost estimation run](./images/cost-estimation-run.png)